Lapin0t/phd-manuscript/main/05_soundness.typ

   - passing a substitution under an application using $ogs.appsub$,
   - the use of @lem-zip-coll-fix to fuse collapsing and zipping,
-  - and a series of basic rewriting steps using the monad laws of #delay.t and the categorical structure of assignments.
+  - and a series of basic rewriting steps using the monad laws of #delay.t and the categorical structure of assignments. #qedhere ]
-]

 == Eventual Guardedness of Machine Composition